nvidia-holoscan/holohub/tutorials/hsdk-ngc-container/README.md

 1. Download everything in this directory to a folder of your choice.
 2. Open [.devcontainer/devcontainer.json](.devcontainer/devcontainer.json#L10), find and change the value of `HOLOSCAN_SDK_IMAGE` to a version of [Holoscan SDK container](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/clara-holoscan/containers/holoscan) image you want to use.
-  :bulb: **Important**: Holoscan SDK container v2.3 or later is required.
+  💡  **Important**: Holoscan SDK container v2.3 or later is required to step into Holoscan SDK source code in debug mode.
 3. Start VS Code, open the *Command Palette* by pressing `F1`, `Ctrl+Shift+P`, or navigating to `View > Command Palette`, type to select `Dev Containers: Open Folder in Container...` and select the folder where you stored step 1.
 4. Wait for the Dev Container to start up.
 Building the container and installing all the required extensions will take a while.
 (Switch to the `Output` view and select the `Server` option from the dropdown to check the status of extension installations.)